 These data-blocks are stored as binary tables in a FITS data file.
 The support for FITS files is provided by the

-The Julia type of an OI-FITS data-block is named as the corresponding OI-FITS extension.
-In addition to these types for individual OI-FITS data-blocks, the
+The Julia type of an OI-FITS data-block is named after the corresponding OI-FITS extension (see table below).
+In addition to these types for individual OI-FITS data-blocks, objects of type

-OIDataSet) that contain several OI-FITS data-blocks.
-Each data-set is an efficient representation of the contents of a compliant OI-FITS file.
+OIDataSet contain several OI-FITS data-blocks and are efficient representation of the contents of a compliant OI-FITS file.

 Reading an OI-FITS data file in Julia yields a data-set and is done by: